 - Are you capable of creating and maintaining a timely and accurate digital record of beneficiary information for accounts you may wish to designate professional trustee accounts?

-CDIC is committed to fostering awareness and understanding among trustees of the new framework.
+CDIC is committed to fostering awareness and understanding of the new framework among trustees.
 We welcome your feedback, including any questions or comments.
 Please feel free to contact us at firstname.lastname@example.org.
 You can also follow us on social media for regular updates and information about deposit insurance.
-We are here to help!
+We’re here to help!